gmc-code/PC-Microbit-Extension-backup/docs/games/magic_8.rst

 ----

-Simple Game code
+Game code without classes
 ---------------------------------

-| The first version of the game code is below.
+| The version of the game code, without classes, is below.

 .. code-block:: python